Top 8 Metal Detecting Must-Have Tools

 Sometimes you will need a bigger tool for digging, especially when you are digging relics that are buried deeply.
 You can use a regular garden shovel or one that is serrated along the edges that is made specifically for metal detectorists.
 Remember, you have to fill in the holes you dig, so use a larger shovel with care and consideration.

-5. Pouch or Bag
+5. Metal Detecting Pouch

-You have to have something to put all your finds in.
+You have to have something to put all your metal detecting finds in.
 Many detectorists have a favorite pouch or bag that they use for their treasures.
 You certainly don’t want that rare coin you found to fall out of your pocket for the next detectorist to find.

 6. Sand Scoop